microsoft/FluidFramework/packages/dds/tree/docs/wip/cell-model.md

 Fixed-sized fields can be thought of as single-value fields, optional fields, values in a map, fixed-sized arrays (not to be confused with JavaScript arrays which behave like dynamically-sized lists), and tuples.
 Fixed-sized fields are populated with their cells (and possibly content) from the time they are created.

-The low-level edits that such fields might support are as follows:
+The low-level edits that such fields might support can be decomposed as follows:

 - Upsert: fill a (potentially empty) cell